nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 Nowadays we can get pretty much everything done anywhere with an internet connection, which is great so long as that internet connection is reliable.
 Here's how we ensure the bits and bytes keep flowing:

 Two SIM cards is an absolute must.
 They need to be on different networks.
 Don't make the mistake of using MVNOs on the same service, eg. if there's no O2 there's also no GiffGaff so it's not a useful backup.
 My current SIM cards of choice are **Smarty** and **GiffGaff** both of which offer serious quantities of data at good prices and also reliable connections.
 Some "unlimited" plans are better than others.
-I have downloaded 600GB of data on my Smarty SIM with no throttling.
+I use minimum 600GB monthly on my Smarty SIM with no throttling.

 Test the tethering or hotspot capabilities of your phone.
 If you need an upgrade on your phone, I use a low end **OnePlus** and it does the job.
 Recently I have had Huawei, Honor, and Poco handsets which I do not recommend because of bloatware and durability issues.
 Look for something dual SIM and go into the developer options to tweak the network handling.
 Battery life is the most important feature of a phone in 2023, because there's no mass market phone that can't do everything else needed of it.
 USB-C charging is essential.

 Incidentally, I always disable 5G on mobile devices.
-5G connections at the moment are too inconsistent, even in London, which means that your phone constantly switches between 5G and 4G hunting for the best service.
-This reduces your battery and makes your calls jittery.
+5G connections at the moment are too inconsistent, even in London.
+This results in your phone constantly switching between 5G and 4G, impacting battery life and call quality.
 4G is reliable and fast enough for most purposes.

 I would also recommend choosing a less aggressive hand-off profile configuration for any dual-network phones or routers.
 This is probably a blog post in itself but jumping between networks while on a Zoom call is not good.